tofetpuzo/MERN/project 3/project3.md

 `:~ $  cd components`

-The following code was used to create different files which was used to code.
+The following code was used to create different files which was used to create the application.

 `:~ $  touch Input.js ListTodo.js Todo.js`